Bird120/SQL/Portfolio Management/README.md

 # Portfolio Management System

-This project is a SQL-based **Portfolio Management System** designed to help users manage their investment portfolios.
+This project is a SQL-based **Portfolio Management ** designed to help users manage their investment portfolios.
 It includes database schema creation, data insertion, and essential queries for managing portfolios, assets, transactions, and their prices.

 ## Table of Contents
 - [Project Overview](#project-overview)